 Not sure what to do in Shanghai?
 Get out and about with Radisson Blu’s guide to Shanghai day trips, from the picturesque water village of Zhouzhang to the traditional silk factories of Suzhou.

 Tour a Textile Factory in Suzhou

-Known first and foremost as one of China’s ancient water villages, Suzhou is also the epicentre of the country’s silk trade, with dozens of textile factories producing the famed fabric by the metre.
+Known first and foremost as one of China’s ancient water villages, Suzhou is also the epicenter of the country’s silk trade, with dozens of textile factories producing the famed fabric by the metre.
 Take a tour of the Suzhou No.1 Silk Mill and see the creation process from start to finish before choosing a silk-made souvenir to bring back to Shanghai.

 Dine on Dumplings in Nanxiang

 The original home of China’s famed soup-filled dumpling, xiaolongbao, Nanxiang is the ultimate Shanghai day trip for path finding foodies.
 Dig in to this local delicacy at its birthplace, Guyi Gardens, or tuck in at any one of the city’s restaurants, which serve up these dumplings by the basketful.
 Once your belly is full, embark on a stroll through the manicured grounds of Guyi Park, or simply make the easy, one-hour journey back to Shanghai’s city centre.

 A welcome departure from the hustle and bustle of Shanghai’s CBD, this offshore oasis is home to an abundant collection of native critters, including more than three million migratory birds that take flight between September and March each year.
 Also the site of Dongping National Forest Park and Shou’an Temple, this 1200 square kilometre island has something for culture seekers and outdoor enthusiasts alike.

 Looking to visit the city center?
 Check out some stunning photos of Shanghai's skyline!

 Scale the Mountainside in Sheshan